 CTB was as turn-based as the original FF, with characters taking turns, order decided by their speed stat.
-Different actions had different execution times, which adjusted what character FFX was the best-looking would act next.
+Different actions had different execution times, which adjusted what character would act next.

 Players could keep track of this through the Act List, which showed exactly when each character and enemy would act.
 Players could manipulate the Act List, giving battles an added layer of strategy not commonly seen in the genre.